14 Best B2B Cold Email Templates for Better Sales Engagement

 [Competitor Name] recently partnered with us to address [specific challenge], and they’ve seen incredible results, including [specific achievement].

-I’d love to share how [Prospect’s Company Name] can achieve similar success.
+I’d love to share how [Prospect’s Company] can achieve similar success.
 Would you be open to a quick call?

 Best,